-In laboratory studies, an increase in the cells of the stomach lining (hyperplasia), as well as tumours (known as carcinoids) was seen in rats, mice and monkeys.
-These findings were observed at higher doses than the doses used in this study; however, because the risk in humans is unknown, a blood test will be performed at different time points during the study, to monitor for potential changes in the stomach lining.
+In laboratory studies, gastric atrophy (decrease in thickness of stomach lining) as well as increase in the certain cells of the stomach lining (hyperplasia), as well as tumors (known as carcinoids) was seen in rats and mice.
+These findings were observed at much higher doses (23-34 x higher) than the doses used in this study; however, because the risk in humans is unknown, a blood test will be performed at different time points during the study, to monitor for potential stomach changes know as gastric atrophy (thinning of the stomach lining).